Article Summary

 Self Check:

 Don’t worry about making it perfect.
-Start by recording your next five sales calls.
-Look for repeatable moments.
-One helpful framing question to guide this is: "Why haven’t they already solved this?"
+Record your next five sales calls and look for repeatable moments.
+Ask yourself: "Why haven’t they already solved this?"
 Your answer reveals where your sales messaging should focus.
+A documented process gives your future hires a real playbook to follow, not a blank page.

 Hiring well is your growth accelerator.